Cultural and Linguistic Diversity

-Diverse faiths and cultures are one of the six focus areas in our Workplace Diversity Plan and one of six Employee Networks at Charles Sturt.
+Cultural and Linguistic Diversity (CALD) is one of the six focus areas in our Workplace Diversity Plan and one of six Employee Networks at Charles Sturt.
 It recognises people from different ethnic, nationality and language backgrounds, those with different religious and spiritual beliefs, and people who live within different societal structures and traditions.
-This area is sometimes called Culturally & Linguistically Diverse or the acronym CALD.

-Our Diverse Faith and Culture Champion advocates and promotes faith and culture matters amongst University stakeholders to progress cultural understanding and multi-faith inclusivity.
+Our CALD Champions advocate for and promote culture, faith and language matters amongst University stakeholders to progress cultural and linguistic diversity understanding and multi-faith inclusivity.

 They support the university’s strategic objective of promoting a healthy, equitable and inclusive culture and outcomes within the Workplace Diversity and Inclusion Plan 2023-2025.

-The Diverse Faiths and Cultures Employee Network aims to provide a safe place for people to connect with one another and create dialogue around diversity, workplace inclusion and belonging at Charles Sturt.
+The CALD Employee Network aims to provide a safe place for people to connect with one another and create dialogue around diversity, workplace inclusion and belonging at Charles Sturt.

 The network unites people who share an identity or lived experience, and those who support them or those who would like to learn more about their perspectives and experiences.
 It's also a forum to raise issues of importance, provide feedback and guide decisions around University priorities and initiatives that impact you.